 Rem Koolhaas’ Dutch firm OMA has recently revealed plans to overhaul Berlin’s well-known Kaufhaus des Westens, more commonly known as KaDeWe, with the addition of a glass rooftop extension and a series of sculptural new staircases.
 The much loved historic establishment, which first opened in 1907, has experienced numerous renovations over the years, the most recent being an arched glass ceiling that was added in the 1990s.
 OMA’s approach will be to treat the structure as four connected shops, each with its own entrance and circulation spaces.
 The aim is for each “quadrant” to have its own identity.
 The glazed rooftop extension will span two of these quadrants, replacing the vaulted restaurant that currently forms the top of the building.
 It will create a new ninth floor of retail, and will slightly alter the profile of the existing structure.

-We end the day with Welcome Drinks at the Monkey Bar, located on the top floor of the 25hours Bikini Berlin Hotel designed by Studio Aisslinger, facing the Berlin Zoo and the monkeys (hence the name).
+We end the day with a Welcome Dinner at Restaurant NENI Berlin, located on the top floor of the 25hours Bikini Berlin Hotel designed by Studio Aisslinger, facing the Berlin Zoo.
 Around its entire circumference there is a terrace enabling you to enjoy a breathtaking vista of Gedächtniskirche, Budapester Straße, Kurfürstendamm and City West.
-Inside there are also quirky design details including a huge black relief of a Gorilla and a giraffe mural.
-(Overnight Berlin)
+Part of the dining room is located within a greenhouse, in keeping with the urban jungle theme of the hotel.
+The menu is a culinary mosaic of Persian, Russian, Arabic, Moroccan, Turkish, Spanish, German and Austrian influences, and encourages guests to try a little of everything.
+(Overnight Berlin) D

 Day 2: Wednesday 18 September, West Berlin / Charlottenburg